Sanford Levinson

-Sanford Victor Levinson (born June 17, 1941) is an American legal scholar known for his writings on constitutional law.
+Sanford Victor Levinson (born June 17, 1941) is an American legal scholar known for his writings on U.S. constitutional law.
 A professor at the University of Texas Law School, Levinson is notable for his criticism of the United States Constitution as well as excessive presidential power and has been widely quoted on such topics as the Second Amendment, gay marriage, nominations to the Supreme Court, and other legal issues.
 He has called for a Second Constitutional Convention of the United States.

 Early life and education

-Levinson was born in 1941 in Hendersonville, North Carolina.
+Levinson was born on June 17, 1941, in Hendersonville, North Carolina.
 He is Jewish.
-Levinson graduated from Duke University with an A.B. in 1962, then earned a Ph.D. in government from Harvard University in 1969.
+After graduating from Duke University in 1962 with a Bachelor of Arts, Levinson earned a Ph.D. in government from Harvard University in 1969.
 He then attended Stanford Law School, graduating with a J.D. in 1973.

 Academic career

 Levinson was a member of the department of Politics at Princeton.
 Levinson taught law at Georgetown, Yale, Harvard, New York University, Boston University, Central European University in Budapest, Panthéon-Assas University, the Hebrew University in Jerusalem, Shalom Hartman Institute in Jerusalem London, Auckland and Melbourne.

 In 2001, Levinson was elected to the American Academy of Arts and Sciences.
 In 2010, he was given the Lifetime Achievement Award by the Law and Courts Section of the American Political Science Association.
 In 1980, he joined the University of Texas School of Law at Austin, Texas, where he is also a professor of government.
 He holds the W. St. John Garwood and W. St. John Garwood Jr. Centennial Chair in Law.